tc39/proposal-smart-pipelines/readme.md

 ```

 Each such postfix expression (called a **pipeline body**) is in its own inner
 lexical scope, within which a special token `#` is defined.
-This `#` is called a
+This `#` is a
-**topic reference**; it represents the “topic” of the pipeline, which is
+reference to the **topic** of the pipeline (`#` itself is called the **topic
+reference**).
+When the pipeline’s head (the expression at its left-hand side) is
+evaluated, it then becomes the pipeline’s topic.
+A new lexical environment it
+created, within which `#` is bound to the topic, and within which the pipeline’s
+body (the expression at its righthand side) is evaluated using that topic
+binding.

 whatever the pipeline head evaluated into.
 For instance, `5 |> # - 3 |> # * 2`
 is precisely the same as `((5 - 3)) * 2`.
 The syntax statically is [term
 rewritable into already valid code][term rewriting] with theoretically zero
 runtime cost.

-This code’s terseness and flatness may be both easier for the JavaScript
+The resulting code’s terseness and flatness may be both easier for the
-developer to read and to edit.
-The reader may follow the flow of data more
+JavaScript developer to read and to edit.
+The reader may follow the flow of data
-easily through this single flattened thread of postfix operations.
+more easily through this single flattened thread of postfix operations.
 And the
 developer may more easily add or remove operations at the beginning, end, or
 middle of the thread, without changing the indentation of many nearby, unrelated
 lines.